DATA at Universal Document

 The Solution

-• 790 oncology records focused on ER complications: febrile neutropenia, spinal cord compression, cancer thrombosis, hypercalcemia, and cancer pain
+• Records across 6 emergency specialties, including oncology ER complications: febrile neutropenia, spinal cord compression, cancer thrombosis, hypercalcemia, and cancer pain

 • 10 quality scores applied to every single record for custom subsets